Thuynh808/Active-Directory-Lab/README.md

 ## Introduction

-Welcome to my dynamic Homelab project, where I'll be crafting a virtual environment to simulate a mini corporate setup.
+Welcome to my dynamic lab project, where I'll be crafting a virtual environment to simulate a mini corporate setup.
 Through VirtualBox, I've orchestrated two key players: a Windows Server 2019 Domain Controller and a Windows 10 Client.
 The Domain Controller stands as the authority figure, managing the digital domain, while the Windows 10 Client plays the role of an employee navigating within this intricate network.
 As I dive into configuring network interfaces, my aim is to create a functional small-scale representation that reflects the complexities of a real-world corporate IT environment.
 Join me as I navigate the details of this lab journey, aiming to create a rich learning experience in network management and system administration.

 The Active Directory Homelab architecture includes: